Load-testing an IoT application using GCP and Locust

 - Monitor the IoT application in real time

 - Understand the performance and costs of an IoT application

 Before you begin

-To complete the steps in this tutorial, you need a GCP account.
-If you don't have a GCP account, go to the GCP Console and click Create account.
+To complete the steps in this tutorial, you need a Google Cloud account.
+If you don't have a Google Cloud account, go to the Cloud Console and click Create account.

 You also need the following on your local workstation: